radiantearth/stac-spec/README.md

 An important core principle of the STAC design is to embrace best practices of making data available on the web (like [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) and [W3C Spatial Data on the Web](https://www.w3.org/TR/sdw-bp/)), and to leverage the reliability of flat files on object stores like [AWS S3](https://aws.amazon.com/s3/) and [Google Cloud Storage](https://cloud.google.com/storage/).
-This leaded to designing a static catalog at the core of the STAC spec.
+This lead to designing a static catalog at the core of the STAC spec.

 #### Static Catalog